 Even after 30 years, I still enjoy teaching.
 As a trial lawyer, I get to teach juries, insurance companies, and frequently even defense experts.
 To help other trial lawyers improve their skills and get better results for their clients, I teach trial lawyers across the country – from Seattle to Atlanta and every place in between – at the Keenan Trial Institute.
 I’ve also been able to teach through the local community college, the Boy Scouts, and Sunday School.

-My wife of 28 years, Amy, and I have two compassionate and driven daughters, Lauren and Hannah.
-Lauren has a Master’s degree in Speech and Language Pathology and works as an SLP with the Blue Valley School District in Kansas City.
-Hannah is in law school in New York.
+My wife of 30 years, Amy, and I have two compassionate and driven daughters, Lauren and Hannah.
+Lauren has a Master’s degree in Speech and Language Pathology and is currently a law student at the uni of Kansas.
+Hannah is a second year law student at Brooklyn Law School in NY.

 - Auto, Truck, and Motorcycle Accidents